derekca/rnaseq/README.md

 ## *File List*

 - ***00_submit.sh*** — Generic script for running any batch job to a queue.
+Submits the `01` script to the Cluster Nodes for batch processing.
+This is the starting point for all scripts run on the cluster.
 - ***01_pipeline.sh*** — Runs script for project data.
-Specify the inputs for all subscripts and it will carry over to the others.
+All inputs out output directories are specified in this script. the inputs for all subscripts and it will carry over to the others.
 - ***02_bcl2fastq2.sh*** — Runs bcl2fastq on a sample.
 - ***03_fastqc.sh*** — Checks quality of RAW or TRIMMED fastq files.
 - ***04_trimmomatic.sh*** — Runs Trimmomatic on files in the "raw" folder.
 - ***05_map_align.sh*** — Uses HISAT and StringTie to map/align reads that are found in a "trim" folder.
 - ***06_sexing.sh*** — Reads bam files out of a 'bam' folder that should already exist.
 Finds the Y-linked Eif2s3y gene, which determines sex.
 Exports a spreadsheet.
-- ***AA_qsub_split.sh*** — Takes a two-column input file and splits it into individual (one-line) input files that will each be individually qsub'd.
+- ***AA_qsub_split.sh*** — Splits an input file into individual jobs for the 00 script.
+Not necessary in the pipe, but convenient when there are many jobs.
+Works by taking a two-column input file (input.sh) and splits it into individual (one-line) input files that will each be individually qsub'd.
 Alternatively, running the submission .sh without this will run the pipeline for each row of the input, one after another.
 - ***AL_logs.sh*** — This script is in charge of writing the logfile.
 The logfile is written in a modular way, with different logfile outputs being written based on which module is called.
 For example, calling "ini" writes the job initiation output at the start of the logfile.

 ## *Software Used*